jeevan9s/penguin-bot/README.md

 - Passive LEDs for simple indication
 - Buzzer for audible indication

+### Bugs
+- Misoriented cam header -- fixed with an extenison board + B-Type FPC cable
+- Buzzer and RGB LED pins need clock signal but wired to MCP pins.

 ## Mechanical
 This section provides insight on the mechanical components of Penguin: the chassis and leg assembly.